freester1/OniiChain/README.md

 This is a basic blockchain implementation in elixir
 ### Features ###
-- disc-backed block chain stored in mnesia
+- disk-backed block chain stored in mnesia
 - bi-directional p2p connection via websocket and phoenix channels
 - basic REST api to add and remove blocks
 - basic messaging protocol